snganyone/CLI-Data-Gem-Portfolio-Project/README.md

 ## Overview

-In this project we will be creating a Ruby Command Line Interface (CLI) to access data from an external data source.
+In this project we will be creating a Ruby Command Line Interface (CLI) to access data from the Github Jobs API.